sourcegraph/sourcegraph-public-snapshot/README.md

 ### Auto

 When the `AUTO` flag is enabled, Sourcegraph automatically opens a live channel and shows references for your Go code as you type.
-If you want to enable this feature, set the `AUTO` flag to `true` in your settings file.
+If you want to disable this feature, set the `AUTO` flag to `false` in your settings file.
 If you set it to `false`, you must press <kbd>ctrl</kbd><kbd>alt</kbd><kbd>j</kbd> to update your Sourcegraph channel.

 ```yml
 {